 Erin Araujo PhD.
-Geographer of feminist, decolonial and anarchist economies.
+Geographer with specialization in feminist, decolonial and anarchist economies.
 Originally from New York, USA.
-She has been in San Cristobal de las Casas for 13 years.
-She is one of the founders and generators of El Cambalache.
+She has been in San Cristobal de las Casas for 14 years.
+Erin is one of the founders and generators of El Cambalache.
 She studies, practices and writes about moneyless economies in the majority world of the Americas.